 Standard Uber application involves two parties – drivers and passengers – but UberEats involves three – restaurants, delivery drivers and customers.
 Such a model created a need for an extra dashboard dedicated to restaurants.

 Uber created the original dashboard with the web in mind, and it caused limited access to the native functionalities like sound notifications.
 Consequently, it made the user experience weaker.

 The Uber dev team decided to rebuild the entire dashboard using React Native.
 Although it’s just a tiny piece of the entire code of the UberEats app, developers are optimistic that React Native may help them in the future to implement new features as the marketplace grows.

 Read more about how UberEats is using React Native.

 Walmart and React Native

-Walmart is the best example of an app that migrate to React Native in order to reach their ambitious goals.
+Walmart is the best example of an app that migrates to React Native in order to reach its ambitious goals.

 They want to become number one in the online retail industry.
 It’s a big goal, and big goals require big moves associated with high risk.